 Mouse Genotyping at Garvan Molecular Genetics

 We use a combination of realtime PCR and High Resolution Meltcurve analysis to deduct the genotypes, similar to Jackson Laboratories in the US.
 Results are sent to clients via email.
 DNA samples are stored for 6 months and can be sent to clients for further experiments upon request.

 Sample DNA quality

 The analysis method of our Mouse Genotyping protocol is sensitive to the quality of the DNA that we are given.
 This is due to the fact that we run a realtime PCR with a program suitable for most primer annealing temperatures.
 We have observed that purified DNA gives the best results.
 The following graphs show the effect of different DNA preps:

 If you send us DNA samples rather than tissue we recommend cleaning the proteinase K digestion via columns or magnetic beads.
 Any Qiagen or similar cleanup kit will do a great job.
 We will accept DNA that has not been treated in the recommended way but we must make you aware that we observe a dropout rate of ~20% of samples.
 Also, there is an increased risk of genotyping errors due to higher salt concentrations or inhibitors.
 The meltcurve analysis is highly sensitive to the salt concentration and variation of the salt concentration shifts the peak of the genotype relative to the controls.

 Establishing New Mouse Genotyping Projects

 We will establish your current mouse genotyping PCR protocol on our system for $120.
 We can waive this fee depending on expected sample numbers that will be sent in future.
-Please fill in the New Project Submission Form.
+Please fill in the New Project Submission Form (see top of page).
 Please tell us to whom to report to, the gene name, the primer sequences, the primer combinations & product sizes, and expected genotypes (eg wildtype, heterozygous, homozygous).
 We will also need some controls (HET, WT, HOM) to get us started.
 These controls can be DNA samples with known genotypes (confirmed by previous genotyping) or tissue from animals with known genotypes (eg founder animals).